-Cash and cash equivalents are defined as demand deposits, money market accounts, and short term investments with original maturities of eight months or less from date of acquisition.
-The School considers all demand accounts and money market funds which are not subjected to withdrawal restrictions to be cash and cash equivalents.
-Cash deposits consist of demand deposits with financial institutions.
-Deposits on hand at financial institutions are insured by the Federal Deposit Insurance Company up to \$250,000.
+Cash deposits consist of demand deposits and a money market account with local financial institutions.
+Deposits on hand at this financial institution are insured by the Federal Deposit Insurance Company up to \$250,000.

-Capital Assets
+➤ Capital Assets

 Expenditures for capital assets acquired or constructed for general School purposes are reported in the governmental fund that financed the acquisition or construction.
-The capital assets so acquired are reported at cost in the government-wide statement of net position but are not reported in the governmental fund financial statements.
-Capital assets are defined by the School as those costing more than \$750.
+The capital assets so acquired are reported at cost in the government-wide statement of net assets but are not reported in the governmental fund financial statements.
+Capital assets are defined by the School as those costing more than \$1,000.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated assets are recorded at fair value at the date of donation.